Sleeper agent: Real world

-In fiction
+Fictional

 Sleeper agents are popular plot devices in fiction, particularly in espionage fiction and science fiction.
 This common use is directly related to and results from repeated instances of real-life "sleeper agents" participating in spying, espionage, sedition, treason, and assassinations.

-In fictional portrayals, sleeper agents are sometimes unaware that they are sleepers.
-They are brainwashed, hypnotized, or otherwise conditioned to be unaware of their secret mission until activated.
-Examples of such stories are:
+Moreover, in fictional portrayals, sleeper agents are sometimes unaware that they are sleepers—they might be brainwashed, hypnotized, or otherwise conditioned to be unaware of their secret mission until activated.